cambridge-cares/TheWorldAvatar/Agents/DerivationExample_BNL/README.md

 # Derivation Example (BNL)

 ## Purpose
-This exercise is a duplicate from DerivationExample (Synchronous) whereby the example demonstrates the usage of the derivation framework (DerivationInputs, DerivationOutputs, DerivationAgent, DerivationClient, and DerivationSparql class) from jps-base-lib.
+This exercise is a modification from [DerivationExample (Synchronous)](../DerivationExample/) whereby the example demonstrates the usage of the derivation framework (DerivationInputs, DerivationOutputs, DerivationAgent, DerivationClient, and DerivationSparql class) from jps-base-lib.
 The purpose of this exercise to implement a simple example for BNL Use Case.

 ## Setup
 This example uses a docker stack with three containers: